g8hh/the-tree-of-life/docs/achievements.md

 }
 ```

-Each achievement should have an id where the first digit is the row and the second digit is the column.
+Usually, each achievement should have an id where the first digit is the row and the second digit is the column.

 Individual achievement can have these features: